JBioInf/veclab.github.io/pages/data.md

 <p class="text-justify">
 <a href="https://dataverse.harvard.edu/dataverse/vec" target="_blank">The VEC data repository </a>
 hosts a growing collection of digital research data and documentation.
-The repository was set up to meet  funder, publishers and the research community need for good data management practices with an emphasis on long-term preservation, discovery and open research.
+This repository was set up to meet  funder, publishers and the research community need for good data management practices with an emphasis on long-term preservation, discovery and open research.
 </p>